Getting started with the salesforce Sales Cloud the right way is critical for successful implementation and project delivery.

 In this article and the accompanying video, I explain the core components of the salesforce Sales Cloud.

-Understand these building blocks and you get started with the Sales Cloud in the right way.
+Understand these building blocks and you are getting started with the Sales Cloud in the right way.

 Oh, by the way:

-I also include links to multiple free resources to get you started with the salesforce Sales Cloud to gain early success!
+I also include links to multiple free resources to get you started with the salesforce Sales Cloud and gain early success!

 The Salesforce Sales Cloud explained